SAILResearch/suppmaterial-20-yingzhe-AIOpsEvolvability/README.md

 1. `-d` is a **required** parameter for choosing the dataset.
 Two choices are available: `g` for the Google dataset, `b` for the Backblaze dataset.
 2. `-m` is a **required** parameter for choosing the model.
 Five choices are available: `lr`, `cart`, `rf`, `gbdt`, and `nn`.
 Please note that the argument should be all *lowercase* letters.
 3. `-n` is an optional parameter for the repetition time of the experiments.
 The default value is 100 iterations, which is also the same iteration number we used in our paper.
+4. `-s` is an optional parameter for the starting round of the experiment.
+It would be useful if you would like to resume experiment from a specific round.

 As some experiments could take a prolonged time to finish, we recommend executing them on a server with tools like `GNU Screen` or `nohup`.
-An example of evaluating the ensemble approaches on the `Google` data set and `RF` model in `100` iteration with `nohup` in the `background` and dump the command line output to `output.out` would be: `nohup python -u evaluate_ensemble_approaches.py -d g -m rf -n 100 > output.out 2>&1 &`.
+An example of evaluating the ensemble approaches on the `Google` data set and `RF` model in `100` iteration with `nohup` in the `background` and dump the command line output to `log.out` would be: `nohup python -u evaluate_ensemble_approaches.py -d g -m rf -n 100 > log.out 2>&1 &`.

 We have the following experiment code available:
-- `evaluate_drift_detection_methods.py` contains code for testing approaches described in RQ2 (i.e., Static, Retrain, DDM, PERM, and Z-test).
-Note that the code in this file relied on the `concept_drift_detection.py` file in the same folder.
+- `evaluate_retraining_approaches.py` contains code for testing approaches described in RQ2 (i.e., Static, Retrain, DDM, PERM, and Z-test).
+Note that the code in this file relied on the `drift_retrain_model.py` and `utilities.py` files in the same folder.
 - `evaluate_ensemble_approaches.py` contains code for testing time-based ensemble approaches (i.e., AWE and SEA).
-Note that the code in this file relies on the `ensemble_model.py` file in the same folder.
+Note that the code in this file relies on the `ensemble_model.py` and `utilities.py` files in the same folder.
+- `evaluate_online_approaches.py` contains code for the online learning approaches.
+Note that the code in this file relies on the `online_models.py` and `utilities.py` files in the same folder.
+Also note that this part of code use multi-process to boost the execution.
+You can change the number of processes in the code file.
-- `evaluate_drift_detection_oracle.py` contains code for the oracle approach used in RQ2.
+- `evaluate_retraining_oracle.py` contains code for the oracle approach used in the Discussion section.

+The remained Python files contains implementation for models we experimented, including `drift_retrain_model.py`, `ensemble_model.py`, and `online_model.py`, also, `utilities.py` contains auxiliary functions for the experiment code.
+Please keep these files in the same folder.

 ## Experiment Results Data
 This part contains the output data from our main experiments.
 All output CSV files could be found under the `results` folder.
-We organize the CSV files by which research question they belong.
-For example, the `rq1_results` subfolder contains CSV files used in the analysis of RQ1.
+We organize the CSV files into two folders.
+The `preliminary_results` folder contains files for the Preliminary Study section, while the `experiment_results` folder contains files for our main results, we only provide the CSV files after combining separate files together for simplicity.

 ## Results Analysis
 This part contains code for the analysis of our datasets and experiment results.
 All code could be found under the `analysis` folder.
+Before doing any other remained analysis, please first combine the separate CSV files together using `combine_result_files.py` first if you start the experiment on your own (you don't need this step if using the result files we provided).

 We have the following code available:
+- `combine_result_files.py` combine the separate CSV result files.
+You **don't** need to do this if using the result files we provided.
-- `analyze_correlation.py` analyze the changes in dependent and independent variables in RQ1.
+- `analyze_correlation.py` analyze the changes in dependent and independent variables in the Preliminary Study section.
-- `analyze_detection_judgement.py` analyze the performance of concept drift detection in RQ2.
+- `analyze_detection_judgement.py` analyze the performance of concept drift detection in the Discussion section.
-- `plot_figures.R` contains code for illustrating results figures in the paper.
+- `result_analysis.R` contains code for plotting results figures and tables in our main experiment results.